mivp-agent/moos-ivp-agent/README.md

 If on mac, read the "XQuartz on OSX section" carefully and follow the steps.
 After done, restart the docker container & XQuartz.

+**I can't install or get something work**

+Open an [issue](https://github.com/CarterFendley/moos-ivp-agent/issues) this repository is still **very** young and I need to know about any issues with the install process.

 ## Using the docker script

 This repo comes with the `docker.sh` script for OSX and Linux to make managing it's docker container easier.